jacoblee93/autocode-puppeteer/README.md

 };
 ```

-For more usage information, see the examples in the [Puppeteer](https://github.com/puppeteer/puppeteer) or [chrome-aws-lambda repo README](https://github.com/alixaxel/chrome-aws-lambda).
+For more usage information, see the examples in the [Puppeteer repo](https://github.com/puppeteer/puppeteer).